lakhwindersingh/nb_openriskengine/README.md

 # nb_openriskengine
 SWIG'ed and container compiled openrisk engine provided by Acadiasoft.
+Thank you Acadia!
 Code is natively compiled on Ubuntu (20.04) to deliver performance.

 Documentation for Open Risk Engine is available at https://github.com/OpenSourceRisk